 Piper says adapting from one payment model to another can be a major pain for a lot of providers.
 They fear not being able to move resources around or make decisions in an autonomous way.
 However, contrary to popular belief, physicians and practices can make decisions in ways that are unconfined by monocratic payment models like traditional FFS.

 Participating in an ACO isn’t just about improving care, however.
 It’s also a smart business strategy (as mentioned earlier) because it allows healthcare providers to extend (and maintain) their networks.
-According to the 2012 Medscape Business of Medicine report, 8% of physicians were part of an ACO or planned join an ACO within a year.
+According to the 2012 Medscape Business of Medicine report, 8% of physicians were part of an ACO or planned to join an ACO within a year.
 However, in 2013, 24% of participants in the study were either in an ACO or considered joining one by 2014.
 These figures demonstrate that popularity in joining an ACO is growing.
-That means if nearby practices join an ACO, and other practice do not, they could be left out of that referral network, thereby losing patients, and revenue.
+That means if nearby practices join an ACO, and other practices do not, they could be left out of that referral network, thereby losing patients and revenue. (see also “State of ACO’s and Ethical Rferral Use“)

 How do ACOs help you develop strategic partnerships?